Bachelor's degree in Facility Management

 The basic knowledge and skills required for Facility Management are taught in the first three semesters.
 In addition to various practical tasks, a group project assignment with written work is carried out in the third semester.
 This enables current practical issues to be linked to the knowledge and skills acquired in the study programme.

 In line with the specialisation chosen, a half-year management or project internship is undertaken in the fourth semester, in which the theoretical knowledge and skills learned are applied in practice, and valuable learning experiences are gained.
 The university monitors and supervises the internship.

-In the 5th and 6th semesters you choose between one of the two specialisations offered (Hospitality Management or Real Estate Management).
+In the 5th and 6th semesters you choose between one of the four specialisations offered.
 In the sixth semester the Bachelor’s thesis is written.

 - holistically and sustainably manage, represent, design and develop facilities and services

 - apply business principles and methods in company management (e.g. project management)